Iran’s months-long protest movement, explained

 These protests pose a unique challenge to the Iranian government

-Protest is an important, and fairly consistent, part of Iranian political life dating even before the 1979 revolution.
+Protest has been an important, and fairly consistent, part of Iranian political life since even before the 1979 revolution.
 But this year’s uprising differs from recent mass movements, like the 2009 Green Movement that called for the annulment of former President Mahmoud Ahmadinejad’s election and 2019 economic protests which spiraled into a call for regime change.

 This time, the protests are demanding a reimagining of Iranian society; so far, the protests have seen remarkably diverse groups with their own unique sources of frustration, coming together to demand change.